thangarajvisolve/Sample/README.markdown

 NOTE : `The category name arguments passed to the application needs to be configured in the log4cpp configuration file with the appender and layout format.`

-**5.1.1** Start the` temperature monitor publisher shell script` on the other terminal , once multiple publishers need to publish the topic using the following command
+**5.1.1**  `Multiple publishers` need to publish the data on the topic use the following command with the options

-      ./tempmonitor-pub.sh --
+      $./tempmonitor-pub.sh --

-Available Options are:
+Available options are:

         --domain        Device Domain